oxyno-zeta/kubernetes-tagger/README.md

 When they can be processed, it will test if rules can be applied with actual tags present and Kubernetes data.

 Once, this is done, kubernetes-tagger will apply the delta on the target provider.

+The process is the same for services to allow tag on service with type `LoadBalancer`.

 ## How to deploy it ?